-In its FIP, the licensee indicated that primary control of the HCVS is accomplished from the ROS, which is located two floors below the MCR in the administration building (located adjacent to the reactor building).
-FLEX actions that may be taken to maintain the habitability of the MCR and ROS were developed in response to NRC Order EA-12-049.
-These actions include:
+In its FIP, the licensee stated that primary control of the HCVS is accomplished from the MCR.
+Alternate control of the HCVS is accomplished from the ROS located at the 135' elevation in the radwaste building.
+FLEX actions that may be taken to maintain the habitability of the MCR and ROS were evaluated and developed in response to NRC Order EA-12-049.
+FLEX actions specified in procedure FSG-30, "Establishing Control Room Ventilation and Lighting," include: